Table of Contents

 Communications Systems, Inc. (NASDAQ: JCS) has been in the communication (connectivity) business since 1969, and although it’s a figment of its former self, it is still in the game.
 The company takes a niche approach today, primarily focusing on the manufacturing and distribution of connectivity infrastructure products and services for voice, data, and video connections.

-JCS is a micro-cap stock that has a market cap of around $50 over the past few months.
-It pays a relatively ‘insignificant’ dividend yield of 1.29% annually, however, its stock price can rise by as much as 30% in 2021, and this makes it one of the best 5G penny stocks in 2021.
+JCS is a micro-cap stock that has a market cap of under $30 million over the past few months.
+It pays a dividend yield of 3% annually.

 The demand for IoT devices will in turn increase demand for IoT connectivity solutions and JCS should be able and is expected to capitalize on the 5G boom to sell and offer more connectivity products and services to its wide range of customers.